The Chinese Radical: 垂

 tuò

-Left: mouth 口, right: suspend/drop 垂 (A vehicle 車 with a loose tire that almost drops off)
+Left: mouth 口, right: suspend/drop 垂 (A vehicle 車 with two further wheels, of which one is loose and almost drops off.)

 From the mouth drops the saliva.